 side effects you might experience

-This is all to make sure you understand your customised plan, what to expect, and how to manage any side effects.
+This is all to make sure you understand your customized plan, what to expect, and how to manage any side effects.

 Your doctor will monitor you after each cycle.
 You may also be given steroid tablets to take alongside chemotherapy, which can cause additional side effects.
 Your doctor will give you more information about these tablets.